PGold762/notetaker/README.md

 ## Installation

-Download the files from the repo and install locally on your machine.
+Download the files from the repo and install on heroku or another server type service.
 Be sure to install NPM, inquirer, and Heroku.

 ## Usage